revel/revel/manual/validation.md

 * Helper functions that check data and put errors into the context.
 * A template function that gets error messages from the Validation context by key.

+Take a look at the validation [sample app](../samples/validation.html) for some in-depth examples.

 ## Inline Error Messages

 This example demonstrates field validation with inline error messages.